FIND RN to BSN PROGRAMS

-Latest on Kentucky’s Push for 80 Percent BSN by 2021
+Latest on Kentucky’s Push for 80 Percent BSN

 In response to the Institute of Medicine’s challenge to have at least 80% of all working RNs in Kentucky educated at the BSN level, the state has made great strides.
 Per the Kentucky Board of Nursing’s licensure reports

 from 2017, 52% of all RNs in the state have a BSN degree or higher.
 Unfortunately, data shows that 3,500 more RNs are leaving than are entering the nursing field, which could result in a significant shortage in future years.
 What’s more, a great deal of the RNs who are licensed to work in healthcare do not.